Can an ambitious Israeli-American guy living in Jerusalem bring solar generated electricity to millions in neighboring Africa?

 “Green Rebel – the Adventures of Kaptain Sunshine”, our feature documentary, will follow the visionary struggles of Yossi Abramowitz, AKA “Kaptain Sunshine,” to provide real, on the ground solutions to both global climate change, and to inequality in Africa.
 In the Jewish tradition, it’s called tikkun olam (“healing the world”).

-Yossi and his family immigrated to Israel in 2006, and soon after, Arava Power, his first Israeli solar energy company, inked the first deal to sell solar-generated electricity to Israel’s electric grid.
+Yossi and his family immigrated to Israel from Boston in 2006, and soon after, Arava Power, his first Israeli solar energy company, inked the first deal to sell solar-generated electricity to Israel’s electric grid.
 His vision?
 For Israel to be a “sustainable Light unto the Nations.”
 Kaptain Sunshine had arrived.

-About half of our story will be shot in Africa – showing Abramowitz in action, courting allies there by appealing to common spiritual/religious values.
+About half of our story is shot in Africa – showing Abramowitz in action, courting allies there by appealing to common spiritual/religious values.
 We will also feature local supporting characters, such as a mother struggling, like mothers everywhere, to feed her children and keep them happy and healthy in such primitive conditions – how might her life be affected by a simple thing like the arrival of electricity?

 Golda Meir visited five African countries, in 1958, and she later wrote: “Independence had come to us, as it was coming to Africa, not served up on a silver platter, but after years of struggle.”
-Fast forward to 2018: Africa boasts 11 out of the 20 fastest-growing economies on the planet, has 700 million cell phones, and its billion-plus population will double by 2050.
-“Impact businessman” Abramowitz and his investors are betting they can do good, and be successful.
+And Abramowitz regularly quotes Ben Gurion, “The largest source of energy in our world, a source so unused by man – is the sun.”
+He sees himself on their path, a progressive win-win Zionism.

 It takes a village to make an indie film!
 It takes a global village to turn the course on climate change.
 Thanks for adding your energy to our pot!